-In the United Kingdom alone each month there are close to 20,000 online searches for sleeping pills which reinforces the UK’s relationship with insomnia.
+In the United Kingdom alone each month there are close to 20,000 online searches for sleeping pills which reinforces the UK's relationship with insomnia.
 Furthermore, many of the searches are directed toward both effective and cheap sleeping pills, all of which can be found using our online platform.

 In fact, sleep is as necessary to our survival as drinking and eating.
 Not only does a good night's sleep allow our bodies to rest, recover, and prepare for the next day, it also allows the brain to reorganize, store memories and even solve problems.

 An extreme example of the effects of sleep deprivation can be found in the true story of 17 year old American Randy Gardner, who in December 1963 broke the record for the longest time a human has gone without sleep.

 As a willing volunteer, Randy was able to stay awake for an incredible 264.4 hours.
 When he finally went to sleep in January 1964 he had broken the previous record of 260 hours by staying awake for 11 days and 25 minutes.

 Although the young man had set out to prove to himself and the world that he could do it, his effort was recorded and monitored by a US Navy neuropsychiatric doctor, Lt.
 Cmdr.
 John J. Ross.
 The doctor reported that towards the end of his record breaking effort, Gardner showed some serious cognitive and behavioral changes, including moodiness, issues with concentration and short term memory, paranoia, and even hallucinations.